Broughton Heights and Trahenna

 Scenery

-From the village of Broughton, the Buchan Way forms a lovely 21km low-level walk through the hills towards Peebles.
-The first path of this route travels through Broughton Hope, the glen between Broughton Heights and Trahenna Hill.
+From the village of Broughton, the Buchan Way forms a pleasant 21km low-level walk through the hills towards Peebles.
+The opening section of this route follows a path through Broughton Hope, the glen that lies between Broughton Heights and Trahenna Hill.

-Instead of hiking onwards, a delightful afternoon can be spent on the high ground above Broughton Hope following fence-lines and defined paths while taking in vast views over the Southern Uplands.
+Rather than continuing onwards, a rewarding circular outing can be made on the high ground above Broughton Hope, following fence lines and defined paths while enjoying wide views across the Southern Uplands.

 Route map